Hugo Grotius: Commentaries of the 19th century

-Into the very midst of all this welter of evil, at a point in time to all appearance hopeless, at a point in space apparently defenseless, in a nation of which every man, woman, and child was under sentence of death from its sovereign, was born a man who wrought as no other has ever done for a redemption of civilization from the main cause of all that misery; who thought out for Europe the precepts of right reason in international law; who made them heard; who gave a noble change to the course of human affairs; whose thoughts, reasonings, suggestions, and appeals produced an environment in which came an evolution of humanity that still continues.
+Into the very midst of all this welter of evil, at a point in time to all appearance hopeless, at a point in space apparently defenseless, in a nation of which every man, woman, and child was under sentence of death from its sovereign, was born a man who wrought as no other has ever done for the redemption of civilization from the main cause of all that misery; who thought out for Europe the precepts of right reason in international law; who made them heard; who gave a noble change to the course of human affairs; whose thoughts, reasonings, suggestions, and appeals produced an environment in which came an evolution of humanity that still continues.

 In contrast, Robert A. Heinlein satirized the Grotian governmental approach to theology in Methuselah's Children: "There is an old, old story about a theologian who was asked to reconcile the doctrine of Divine Mercy with the doctrine of infant damnation.
 'The Almighty,' he explained, 'finds it necessary to do things in His official and public capacity which in His private and personal capacity He deplores.'"

-Regain of interest in the 20th century
+Revival of interest in the 20th century

-The influence of Grotius declined following the rise of positivism in the field of international law and the decline of the natural law in philosophy.
+The influence of Grotius declined following the rise of positivism in the field of international law and the decline of natural law in philosophy.
 The Carnegie Foundation has nevertheless re-issued and re-translated On the Law of War and Peace after the World War I. At the end of the 20th century, his work aroused renewed interest as a controversy over the originality of his ethical work developed.
 For Irwing, Grotius would only repeat the contributions of Thomas Aquinas and Francisco Suárez.
 On the contrary, Schneewind argues that Grotius introduced the idea that "the conflict can not be eradicated and could not be dismissed, even in principle, by the most comprehensive metaphysical knowledge possible of how the world is made up".

-As far as politics is concerned, Grotius is most often considered not so much as having brought new ideas, but rather as one who has introduced a new way of approaching political problems.
-For Kingsbury and Roberts, "the most important direct contribution of ["On the Law of War and Peace"] lies in the way it systematically brings together practices and authorities on the traditional but fundamental subject of jus belli, which he organizes for the first time from a body of principles rooted in the law of nature".
+As far as politics is concerned, Grotius is most often considered not so much as having brought new ideas but rather as one who has introduced a new way of approaching political problems.
+For Kingsbury and Roberts, "the most important direct contribution of ["On the Law of War and Peace"] lies in the way it systematically brings together practices and authorities on the traditional but fundamental subject of jus belli, which he organizes for the first time from a body of principles rooted in the law of nature."

+The Grotiana Foundation seeks through its journal, Grotiana, to advance "the Grotian tradition".

 Bibliography (selection)

-The Peace Palace Library in The Hague holds the Grotius Collection, which has a large number of books by and about Hugo Grotius.
+The Peace Palace Library in The Hague holds the Grotius Collection, which has a large number of books by and about Grotius.
 The collection was based on a donation from Martinus Nijhoff of 55 editions of De jure belli ac pacis libri tres.

 Works are listed in order of publication, with the exception of works published posthumously or after long delay (estimated composition dates are given).
 Where an English translation is available, the most recently published translation is listed beneath the title.